Skip to main content

 Identity Domain URL

-Almost Ready to go!
-Security Attributes
+Almost Ready to Go!

 Security Attributes

-• In Authentication section:
+• In the Authentication section:

-• Leave APEX_PUBLIC_USER as Public User
+• Leave APEX_PUBLIC_USER as the Public User.

-• In Authorization section:
+• In the Authorization section:

 Apply Security Attributes